-Humulene is a terpene that naturally occurs in clove, basil, hops, and cannabis Sativa.
+Humulene is a terpene naturally occurring in clove, basil, hops, and cannabis sativa.
 It carries a subtle earthy, woody aroma with spicy herbal notes you might recognize in some of your favourite strains.
 Humulene is analgesic, anti-inflammatory and anti-bacterial relieving.

-Limonene is an aromatic dominant terpene in strains that have a pronounced Sativa effect.
-It has a fresh citrus odour that is commonly found in lemons, juniper, rosemary, peppermint, and fruit peels.
-It also aids in the absorption of other terpenes through the skin and mucous membranes.
+Limonene is an aromatic dominant terpene in strains with a pronounced Sativa effect.
+It has a fresh citrus odour commonly found in lemons, juniper, rosemary, peppermint, and fruit peels.
+It also aids in absorbing other terpenes through the skin and mucous membranes.
 Limonene is best known for its anti-fungal treatment.
-The terpene is also anti-anxiety and anti-depressant.
-Along with anti-inflammatory, anti-oxidant, anti-spasmodic, anti-bacterial and antibiotic.
+The terpene is also an anti-anxiety and anti-depressant along with anti-inflammatory, anti-oxidant, anti-spasmodic, anti-bacterial and antibiotic.

-Linalool is a naturally occurring terpene found in many flowers and spices including lavender, coriander, mint, and birch trees.
-It gives off a complex yet delicate floral aroma, and while its effects are myriad, it is in particular one of the substances used most widely as a sedative.
+Linalool is a naturally occurring terpene in many flowers and spices, including lavender, coriander, mint, and birch trees.
+It gives off a complex yet delicate floral aroma, and while its effects are myriad, it is, in particular, one of the substances used most widely as a sedative.
 Linalool is also used in the treatment of anxiety, depression and epilepsy.
 As well as analgesic, anti-inflammatory, anti-oxidant and anti-fungal.

-Myrcene is a terpene with a tropical, musky aroma that occurs often in highly fragrant plants and herbs such as mangoes, hops, bay trees, thyme, lemongrass, and basil.
-Myrcene is produced by numerous cannabis strains, and some have suggested that it lends sedative, Indica-like effects to strains containing more than 0.5% of this terpene.
+Myrcene is a terpene with a tropical, musky aroma that often occurs in highly fragrant plants and herbs such as mangoes, hops, bay trees, thyme, lemongrass, and basil.
+Numerous cannabis strains produce Myrcene, and some have suggested that it lends sedative, Indica-like effects to strains containing more than 0.5% of this terpene.
 This monoterpene is also analgesic, anti-bacterial, anti-inflammatory, antipeptic and antispasmodic.

 Pinene is an aromatic compound commonly found in pine needles, rosemary, basil, parsley, and dill.
-Terpenes such as pinene are fragrant oils secreted in marijuana trichomes, and while they originally were developed as adaptive protection against predators, these compounds offer us, humans, a variety of benefits.
+Terpenes such as pinene are fragrant oils secreted in marijuana trichomes.
+While they originally were developed as adaptive protection against predators, these compounds offer us humans a variety of benefits.
 This includes analgesic, anti-depressant, anti-anxiety, antioxidant and antibiotic.
 It also acts as an anti-inflammatory and anti-fungal.

-Terpinolene is an isomeric hydrocarbon, characterized by a fresh, floral, herbal, and occasionally citrusy aroma and flavour.
-It is found in a variety of plants including nutmeg, tea tree, conifers, apples, cumin, and lilacs, and is sometimes used in soaps, perfumes, and lotions.
+Terpinolene is an isomeric hydrocarbon with a fresh, floral, herbal, and occasionally citrusy aroma and flavour.
+It is found in various plants, including nutmeg, tea tree, conifers, apples, cumin, and lilacs, and is sometimes used in soaps, perfumes, and lotions.
 Terpinolene has sedative-like effects. it’s also anti-inflammatory, anti-oxidant, anti-fungal and anti-bacterial.